John-sCC/jcc_frontend/_posts/2024-01-17-Roles_Lesson_IPYNB_2_.md

 <img src="https://github.com/John-sCC/jcc_frontend/assets/142441804/b7af9114-2e3d-41e7-be3a-2fbd4c2276c1">

 You can customize JWT tokens while following certain structure.
 A token contains a Header, Payload, and Signature in the form `header.payload.signature`.
+You should be able to see this in the cookie you received after making the authenticate request!

 *Note: the following paramters are not the same in the Spring library we use.
 That library is ResponseCookie, which has separate online documentation for the specific paramters.

 ### Header

 Includes the type of token and signing/encryption algorithm.
 Ex:

 ```json